nicksmith100/mp3-fotl/README.md

 B. As a **returning visitor** I want to:
 1. Find out who is playing the festival on which days
 2. Buy tickets if I decide to attend
-3. Find further sources of information such as social media accounts
+3. Find further sources of information such as social media pages

 C. As an **admin user** I want to:
 1. Provide key information about the festival such as dates and ticket information